Richard Wolfe: Indian Posse

-The Slawik murder attempt
+Slawik murder attempt

 In April 1995, the police raided the house on Stella Avenue that the Wolfe brothers rented, looking for a 13-year-old boy who had run away.
 Richard was arrested as he tried to walk out the front door with his girlfriend Colleen while Danny was arrested in the living room.
 Found in the living room were 11 bundles of marijuana on the coffee table, leading to a policeman to ask: "Well, Richard, whose drugs are they?"
-The drugs belonged to Danny who had been sorting the marijuana into bags when the police arrived, but Richard felt felt he owned his brother a debt as Danny had confessed to the possession of stolen goods that actually belonged to Richard to spare him a prison term in 1993.
+The drugs belonged to Danny who had been sorting the marijuana into bags when the police arrived, but Richard felt he owned his brother a debt as Danny had confessed to the possession of stolen goods that actually belonged to Richard to spare him a prison term in 1993.
 Richard recalled that his girlfriend Colleen wanted him to blame Danny to keep him out of prison while "I looked at Danny and he wasn't saying nothing".
 Richard decided to take the fall for his brother and confessed to the police that the marijuana was his as he raised out his hands to be handcuffed.
 As Richard was marched out, Colleen became hysterical and screamed at the officers "They're mine!
 I'll take the charge!"
 Richard was able to make bail and was released again.
 The possibility that Richard might go to prison for a number of years as he had several prior drug convictions weakened his hold on the Indian Posse, and led him to decide on a dramatic gesture meant to underscore his authority.